This article may currently be obsolete as it has not been updated since 2018.

 PasswordAuthentication yes

-Please be aware that it allows to use password authentication which is not the best idea, if you need SSH server please read about SSH hardening and password-less authentication.
+Please be aware that it allows to use password authentication which is not the best idea, if you need SSH server please read about SSH hardening and password-less authentication. - Open Windows firwall for a custom port (2222)

 In Windows 10 you might have an SSH Server Broker Services running which occupy port 22, thus the change to port 2222.
 You’ll need to open Windows 10 firewall to allow incoming connections to your SSH server.